CoAntrimMan/BibleStudy/Matthew/Matthew 21.md

 Link to an arguement for replacement theology.
 But it was not the full people but rather the leaders and religious rulers.

+**The stone the builders rejected**
+Reference to Psalm 118.
+Christ speaks of himself as the stone and the religious rulers are the builders.
+Yet he will become the cornerstone.

+**This is the Lord's doing: it is marvellous in our eyes** Oh how marvellous...